 Taiwan built all the most state-of-the-art production facilities... each pumping out billions of chips per year.

-This works fine when Taiwan is a free country.
+This works fine as long as Taiwan is a free country.

 But if China takes it over... they are set to use their monopoly on chip production to dominate and destroy their biggest rival...
 America.